kenmoini/locksmith/docs/api/README.md

 - Example Labs Root CA
   - Example Labs Intermediate CA
-    - Example Labs Server Signing CA
+    - Example Labs Signing CA

-The CommonName chain would be represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Server Signing CA`
+The CommonName chain would be represented as: `Example Labs Root CA/Example Labs Intermediate CA/Example Labs Signing CA`

 The Slugged CommonName chain (what is stored in the filesystem) would be: `example-labs-root-ca/example-labs-intermediate-ca/example-labs-server-signing-ca`